-Case 3.2.: Combination of representative volume sampling with a core sampler, disturbed sample and estimation of coarse fragments more than 60 mm at the profile washed sieve residue (= coarse fragment portion) is shaken into a beaker, dried in a drying oven at a temperature of 105 °C and then weighed.
+Case 3.2.: Combination of representative volume sampling with a core sampler, disturbed sample and estimation of coarse fragments more than 60 mm at the profile

 The mineral soil sample is collected in the field with a core sampler from the undisturbed soil.
 In addition, a larger sample volume, which must be representative for the coarse fragment fraction 2 - 60 mm (gravel), is collected with a shovel or a spade.
 In the laboratory the two samples are then dried at a temperature of 105 °C for at least 48 hours to constant mass and weighed.